defnotkevz/zettelkasten/~ Read this once a while ~.md

 - It’s never too late to do something. **never.**
 - have gratitude for your talents
 - money is like flow of energy. that doesn’t mean you have to spend them, but never hoard them also.
-- you dont get what you deserve, **you get what you think you deserve.**
+- you don't get what you deserve, **you get what you think you deserve.**
-- consistency is the playground of dull minds
 - If you’re not horny, you’re not healthy.
 - Your destiny is changing with every small action you take.
 - you react to every situation using your weapon to your best ability, but if that doesn’t work out, then you have to try new things and evolve.